snnjnn/cuesix/conductor/tracks/validator_module_20251227/plan.md

 ## Phase 2: Core Validation Logic

-- [ ] Task: Write failing tests for the `Validate` method, covering success and failure scenarios for `apisix test` output.
+- [~] Task: Write failing tests for the `Validate` method, covering success and failure scenarios for `apisix test` output.
-    - [ ] Sub-task: Use the mock `CommandRunner` to simulate `apisix test` returning success.
+    - [x] Sub-task: Use the mock `CommandRunner` to simulate `apisix test` returning success.
+18b128b
-    - [ ] Sub-task: Use the mock `CommandRunner` to simulate `apisix test` returning a failure with specific error output.
+    - [x] Sub-task: Use the mock `CommandRunner` to simulate `apisix test` returning a failure with specific error output.
+18b128b
 - [ ] Task: Implement the `Validate` method to:
     - [ ] Sub-task: Accept a file path.
     - [ ] Sub-task: Utilize the `CommandRunner` to execute `apisix test` with the provided file.